pweil-/kubernetes/docs/proposals/security-context-constraints.md

 1. Governed by a boolean: fields of this type will be defaulted to the most restrictive value.
 For instance, `AllowPrivilegedContainer` will always be set to false if unspecified.
-1. Goverened by an allowable set: fields of this type will be checked against the set to ensure their value is allowed.
+1. Governed by an allowable set: fields of this type will be checked against the set to ensure their value is allowed.
 For example, `AllowedCapabilities` will ensure that only capabilities that are allowed to be requested are considered valid.  `HostNetworkSources` will ensure that only pods created from source X are allowed to request access to the host network.